21 March 2017 – It was the sight of the lone palm tree that drew me in from a distance…

-Shooting a sunrise at Batu Ferringhi on the island of Penang has long been on my wish list of things to do, so I was very thankful for the recent opportunity to revisit the ‘Pearl of the Orient’ (as the island is sometimes known) – although for this particular trip photography was very much a low priority (and ranked well below sampling the various local delicacies).
+Shooting a sunrise at Batu Ferringhi on the island of Penang has long been on my wish list of things to do, so I was very thankful for the recent opportunity to revisit the ‘Pearl of the Orient’ (as the island is sometimes known) – although for this particular trip photography was very much a low priority (and ranked well below sampling the various local delicacies)!

-I did however have time one afternoon for a drive west from George Town along the winding main road to Batu Ferringhi.
+I did however have time one afternoon for a drive out west from George Town along the winding main road to Batu Ferringhi.
 While on the drive I was constantly distracted by the many beaches along the coast, all looking like potential spots for a sunrise/sunset shoot.

-The shots from this location however all turned out a little flat due to the heavily overcast day, as can be seen in the long exposure below.
+The test shots from this location however all turned out a little flat due to the heavily overcast day, as can be seen in the long exposure below.

 After the shoot I made a quick stop at the Floating Mosque a short distance away.
 To the left of the mosque were some fishing boats; being so early in the morning and with not too many people around (save for the caretaker in the pictures below) there was quite a sense of peace and serenity, so I spent a little time just taking it all in.